-This page showcases the Data Science Projects that I’ve completed either personally or as part of the Johns Hopkins University Data Science Specialization Track offered through Coursera.
+This page showcases the Data Science Projects that I’ve completed as part of the Johns Hopkins University Data Science Specialization Track offered through Coursera from 2014 to 2015.
 You will see a brief description on the project, followed by links to applications, repositories, presentations and/or reports, where applicable.
 (Image credit: Drew Conway)

 In this inaugural capstone run, which is offered in partnership with SwiftKey, I’ve created a text prediction application that allows a user to enter a phrase and subsequently predict the next word the user might enter.

 – Applied Natural Language Processing concepts such as tokenization, stemming and language modelling

 – Created N-grams from text corpus using R packages like tm and RWeka